sparkfun/SparkFun_DataLogger/docs/hardware_overview.md

 The DataLogger IoT includes a dedicated 3.3V regulator for the Qwiic connector.
 This has several advantages including:

-* the DataLogger IoT can completely power-down the I<sup>2</sup>C sensors during sleep to prolong your battery life
+* The DataLogger IoT can completely power-down the I<sup>2</sup>C sensors during sleep to prolong your battery life
-* there’s no risk of the Qwiic bus gulping too much current and causing problems for the ESP32
+* There’s no risk of the Qwiic bus gulping too much current and causing problems for the ESP32